 If you are an Official seeking USTA certification , USTA Player Development event coach, massage therapist, athletic trainer, SmashZone volunteer or USTA Youth Tennis Workshop Coach – please begin your background screen through NCSI here

 .
-In the application, you will be required to certify and affirm that you have successfully completed (1) above.
+In the application, you will be required to certify and affirm that you have successfully completed the online training and policy review outlined above.